ckoirama/ckpl/README.md

 2. Reduction: The Master Bias, Dark, and Flats per filter are created.
 Light images are corrected by them.

-3. Astrometry: Using astrometry.net the light images are reduced astrometrically.
+3. Astrometry: Using astrometry.net the light images are astrometrically calibrated.

 4. Staking: From the reduced table file, the program stack the images that match the stack column.